openstack-archive/tripleo-docs/doc/source/install/containers_deployment/tips_tricks.rst

 * Run a container with any configuration additions you wish such that you can run it with a shell as any user etc.

-The configuration options you will likely be interested in here include:
+The configuration options you will likely be interested in include:

 ::